No Thanks, I want to continue reading.

-The future of work is at a cusp of disruption, triggered by the rising number of independent or freelance consultants offering high calibre skills at attractive rates in comparison to traditional big ticket firms.
-In India, the vibrant start-up scene is also fuelling demand for independent cntractors.
+The future of work is at a cusp of disruption, triggered by the rising number of independent or freelance consultants offering high calibre skills at attractive rates in comparison to traditional big-ticket firms.
+In India, the vibrant start-up scene is also fuelling demand for independent contractors.
 The fact is that there is exceptional talent out there for companies to leverage.
-Businesses across the board are reassessing their talent acquisition, training and retention strategies to cultivate relationships with top tier talent which has shifted to flexible working.
+Businesses across the board are reassessing their talent acquisition, training and retention strategies to cultivate relationships with top-tier talent which has shifted to flexible working.

 Most companies have policies in place to hire employees but lack clarity on how to engage the independent freelancer.
-The difficulties of managing the freelancer relationship aside (for another discussion), the first and most confounded aspect of hiring a consultant is the project budget.
+The difficulties of managing the freelancer relationship aside (for another discussion), the first and most confounding aspect of hiring a consultant is the project budget.
 To help address this challenge, Flexing It launched FeeBee (which goes live this month), a smart fee benchmarking tool which will rely on data from the thousands of freelance consultants and hiring decision makers registered on our platform.
 FeeBee helps consultants increase earnings and demystify their value proposition.
 For business owners and HR managers, FeeBee helps optimize spend on world class industry experts.

 We recently conducted 2 surveys to assess the key issues determining compensation for independent consultants and project based budgeting.
 One was a survey of 300 professionals from a spectrum of industries including advertising, consulting, accounting and marketing professionals amongst others.
 We also surveyed HR decision makers from 30 companies.
 Here’s what we found: